 A little cliché?
 Perhaps.
-But when it comes to portrait photography, this Phoenix photographer believes firmly that clothing plays a huge role in the success of the finished product.
+But when it comes to portrait photography, this Texas photographer believes firmly that clothing plays a huge role in the success of the finished product.

 Before I go all Stacy and Clinton on you – let’s be clear what your clothing does NOT need to be:

-- Brand New – I’m down with your favorite ripped jeans, retro band T’s, and worn converse - as long as you know how to rock them in your own fabulous style.
+- Brand New – I’m down with your favorite jeans, T shirts and worn converse – as long as you know how to rock them in your own fabulous style.

-- Fancy-Schmancy and Uber-Expensive – Unless it’s your thing (If it’s really your thing, then by all means baby, bring on the bling).
+- Fancy-Schmancy and Uber-Expensive – Unless it’s your thing (If it’s really your thing, then by all means, bring on the bling).
 If you’re not normally a dress-up kind of person, don’t feel like you have to be one for your session.

 - Stressful No need to worry about each and every item, or fret about the suitability of each accessory.
 This is supposed to be fun.
 If you’re unsure – call me, and together, we’ll make sure you look fabulous.
 I promise.

-I want you to be happy, thrilled, over the moon about your images, and I know that this is much more likely if we take the time and work together to help you choose clothing that fits these few simple rules:
+I want you to be happy, thrilled, over the moon about your images.
+I know that this is much more likely if we take the time and work together to help you choose clothing that fits these few simple rules:

-During your shoot you could be sitting in a pile on the grass having a tickle battle, rolling down a hill with your fiancé, throwing your kiddos in the air or climbing a tree.
+During your shoot you could be sitting in a pile on the grass having a tickle battle, rolling down a hill with your fiancé, or running through a beautiful field.
 Wear clothing that lets you do all that (and more) comfortably.